merenlab/merenlab.org/data/micr-obs-future/index.md

 #### Generate a merged anvi’o profile

-Use [`anvi-merge`](https://anvio.org/help/7.1/programs/anvi-merge/) to convert multiple single-profile-dbs (of our selected samples) into a single profile-db (also called a merged profile database).
-Basically, this takes the alignment data from each sample (each contained in its own single-profile-db) and combines them into a single database that anvi’o can look through more easily.
+Use [`anvi-merge`](https://anvio.org/help/7.1/programs/anvi-merge/) to convert multiple single-`profile-db`s (of our selected samples) into a single `profile-db` (also called a merged profile database).
+Basically, this takes the alignment data from each sample (each contained in its own single-`profile-db`) and combines them into a single database that anvi’o can look through more easily.

 The basic command is:
 ```